Countries start lifting restrictions on exercise and sport under Covid-19 lockdowns: How do they compare?

 Outdoor, self-organised exercise allowed for individuals, pairs and groups under 10 people.
 DGI and the Sports Confederation of Denmark (DIF) announced on 20 April that non-contact outdoor sports clubs (e.g. golf and tennis) could reopen.
-Changerooms, gyms and indoor facilities remain closed.
-Local sports associations can apply to DGI and DIF for financial compensation until 15 May (50 million DKK total crisis package).
+Gyms, swimming pools and indoor sports are allowed to reopen starting from 8 June.
+Local sports associations could apply to DGI and DIF for financial compensation until 15 May (50 million DKK total crisis package).

 Individual outdoor exercises (max 2 persons) have been allowed throughout quarantine.
 All indoor organised sports are still banned with no concrete deadline.
 It is allowed from 2 May to use outdoor playgrounds and sports facilities, but some municipalities (Tallinn) impose restrictions.